Marshall vs. Western Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Marshall and its opponents have combined for 74.5 points -- this matchup's point total -- only twice this season.
+- Marshall and its opponents have scored at least 73.5 points -- this matchup's over/under -- just twice this year.

-- Thundering Herd games have an average total of 58.9 points this season, 15.6 fewer than Saturday's over/under.
+- The Thundering Herd and their opponents score an average of 58.9 points per game, 14.6 fewer than Saturday's total.

-- In 2021, games involving the Hilltoppers have averaged a total of 66.1 points, 8.4 fewer than this game's set over/under.
+- The 66.1 PPG average total in Hilltoppers games this season is 7.4 points fewer than this game's over/under.

 Marshall Stats and Trends

-- In Marshall's 11 games this season, it has six wins against the spread.

-- This season, the Thundering Herd have an against the spread record of 5-5 in their 10 games as a favorite of 1 point or more.
+- The Thundering Herd are 5-5 ATS when favored by 1.5 points or more this season.

-- Marshall's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Marshall's games this year have hit the over on six of 11 set point totals (54.5%).

 - When Marshall scores more than 27.5 points, it is 6-3 against the spread and 6-3 overall.

-- The Thundering Herd have turned the ball over 21 times this season, four fewer than the Hilltoppers have forced (25).
+- The Thundering Herd have 21 giveaways this season, while the Hilltoppers have 25 takeaways .

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.